brianmcjilton/nnav/README.md

 - Create and organize your own tree of directories and plain text/Markdown notes.
 No databases, no proprietary formats, no vendor lock-in — just files you control

+- Use `nnav <keyword>` to show only notes containing that keyword (case-insensitive) for quick focused browsing.

 ---

 ## ⌨️ Keybindings